 Not all organic food is “health food.”
 It will not help you lose or gain weight, or eliminate the need to follow a doctor-advised diet for diabetes, high blood pressure or any other health concern.
 Nor does organic mean it’s free of allergens – people can be allergic or sensitive to pretty much any food, including foods which are nutritious and good for everyone else.
 Organic foods can be loaded with sugar, GMO soy, and other ingredients connected with health issues.

 Foods with the organic label should be GMO-free according to USDA regulations.
 It is possible for some GMO ingredients to “sneak in” as crop seed blows around or organic farmers unknowingly give their animals feed that has some GMOs.

 All food at the farmer’s market is organic, right?

-It’s amazing how much work is involved in getting hold of traditional food these days – the only kind of food our grandparents and great-grandparents knew.
-It’s also a pity how determined corporate farming is to keep us from having simple labels that make informed choices easy.
-You kind of have to wonder how much lower our food costs could be if corporate farming wasn’t spending so much on lobbying politicians!
+It’s amazing how much work is involved in getting hold of traditional food these days.
+You have to wonder how much lower our food costs could be if corporate farming wasn’t spending so much on lobbying politicians!

 So should you buy organic or not?
 Organic is partly a good thing, but it’s also become a marketing gimmick.
 Sometimes you may decide the “non-GMO”, “free-range”, “grass fed”, “no hormones” (in the case of beef and dairy), or “no antibiotics” labels are good enough.